sieger/handbook/README.md

 - Install it as MBR
 - Use Ntlite to debloat defender + bitlocker + superfetch
 - If you really need windows 10, try to make dual boot.
+- Do not use custom OS.
+Just install stock one, then debloat/disable every single thing you dont use.
 - In general there are only few stuff you should do, you have to test them with min fps/smoothness.
-The ones makes the most differeeeence are:
+The ones makes the most difference are:
   - Disabling idle states
   - Disabling unnecesary services [check here to what to disable](http://www.blackviper.com/service-configurations/)
   - Remove/uninstall every single thing you dont use